 Baby and Child First Aid

-The Baby and Child First Aid course provides training for parents and the extended family and friends who wish to gain some basic first aid training and knowledge of what to do in an emergency.
-This course can also be used for people working in nurseries and child care groups.
+The Baby and Child First Aid course provides training for parents and caregivers.
+This course is also suitable for those working in nurseries and child care groups.

 Who should attend?

 This course is designed for those who care for babies and children and want to be prepared in case of an incident.

 On completion of training, successful candidates will be able to:

 - identify potential accident spots in the home and nurseries

 - administer infant and child resuscitation, including recovery position and cardiopulmonary resuscitation (CPR)

 - identify choking and other breathing disorders

 - identify extremes of temperature, including heat exhaustion and hypothermia

 - identify brain disorders, including compression, concussion and seizures